cben/mathdown/deployment/README.md

 There is also a deployment at https://mathdown.herokuapp.com/.
 To deploy:

+    # Don't run this directly - use deployment/deploy.sh
     git remote add heroku https://git.heroku.com/mathdown.git  # once git push heroku gh-pages:master